Construction beginning soon on new Chick-fil-A restaurant

 Chick-fil-A bought the property and zoning changes were approved by Austintown trustees in November 2020.

-The other Chick-fil-A locations are on the campus of Youngstown State University, Boardman and Niles.
+The other Chick-fil-A locations are on the campus of Youngstown State University, Boardman and Howland.